Colexeco/cpsc-332-web-development-final-project-Colexeco/docs/README.md

 docs contains reports, source contains the application

 ### Installation
-This project requires npm on the machine which it is running.
+This project requires npm and [MongoDB](https://www.mongodb.com/docs/manual/installation/) on the machine which it is running.
 Go the "source" folder, run `npm install`, and run index.js and navigate to localhost:8080 in your favorite web browser to use the application.

 ### Usage
 Anyone can use this app.